 To be honest, I had my doubts at first about telehealth sessions, because the research tells us that it’s the quality of the therapeutic relationship that leads to growth and healing.
 No way would I get in the way of that.

 But I’m thankful to say that people tell me the telehealth connection is real and powerful, and they really appreciate meeting with me from the convenience and comfort of home.
 And there’s a growing body of research to back up this experience.
 Telehealth is easy and it works.

 If you have children at home, we can work around their bedtime or nap schedule.
 In the midst of this stressful period with routines disrupted and the news intense, our time together can be an opportunity for renewal and growth.

 Hope you will find a quiet, private space and maybe pour yourself a cup of tea.
 If we are doing a virtual couples session, know that being in the same room on your end is always preferable, but if you are in different locations I can conference you in.
+Pets are welcome!